-Assessments of Minimum DO Criteria Attainment:
+Assessments of Minimum DO Criteria Attainment

-Attainment of the minimum DO criteria will be assessed based on all available data (note that ten samples in 5 years are not needed for the comparison to the minimum).
-For stations for which no continuous DO monitoring data are available, two or more SDAs in five years below the applicable minimum will be sufficient evidence to show that the aquatic life use was not supported (Category 5).
+Attainment of the minimum DO criteria is assessed based on all available data (note that ten samples in 5 years are not needed for the comparison to the minimum).
+For stations with no continuous DO monitoring data available, two or more SDAs in five years below the applicable minimum is sufficient evidence to show that the aquatic life use is not supported (Category 5).